John Alexander Tyler

-John Alexander "Alex" Tyler (April 7, 1848 – September 1, 1883) was the second son of President John Tyler and his second wife, Julia Gardiner Tyler.
+John Alexander Tyler (April 7, 1848 – September 1, 1883) was an American engineer and the second son of President John Tyler and his second wife, Julia Gardiner Tyler.
 He was born at the Tyler estate, Sherwood Forest Plantation, near Charles City, Virginia.

 During the Civil War

 After the death of his father, at age 14 he ran away from home to enlist in the Confederate States Army, but was rejected as too young.
 His mother, Julia Gardiner Tyler, eventually allowed him to join the Confederate States Navy because it had a lesser casualty rate than the Confederate Army.
 However, Tyler spent most of his time on a ship quarantined due to yellow fever and left naval service in 1864.
 After attending college for three months, he left and joined the First Virginia Battalion of Artillery under General Robert E. Lee, just prior to Lee's surrender at Appomattox, which effectively ended the war.